mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

   | ^
 ```

-The most important part of that message says "Multiple declarations of ‘x’".
+The most important part of that error message says that there are *Multiple declarations of ‘x’*.

-It turns out that once you assing a value to a variable in Haskell, you can't overwrite it.
+It turns out that in Haskell, once you've assinged a value to a variable, you can't overwrite it or change it any way.
 Ever.

 If it's a Bool, you can't change it from True to False.
 If it's a number (which we will cover in future articles), you can't change it's value.
-For example you can't even increase the value of a variable by one!
+For example you can't even increase the value of a numeric variable by one!

 This sounds incredibly radical to someone used to tranditional, imperative programming.
 Idioms like: